-- Approach the chair from the side.

-- Place your involved leg forward.

-- Reach back for the side edge of the chair and sit down, then turn yourself face-forward.
+- Approach the chair from the side. - Place your involved leg forward if it is comfortable for you to do so. - Reach back for the side edge of the chair and sit down, then turn yourself face-forward.

-Getting Out of an Armless Chair
+Getting out of an Armless Chair

-- Turn yourself so you are sitting sideways in the chair. - Place your involved leg forward. - Push up from the chair with both hands. - Do not reach for a walking device until your balance is secure.
+- Turn yourself so you are sitting sideways in the chair. - Place your involved leg forward. - Push up from the chair with both hands while leaning forward slightly. - Do not reach for a walking device until your balance is secure.